liem1996/Third-JS-Challenges/CompleteInput/README.md

 ## Instructions

 - [ ] Find A Partner
-- [ ] Only one of you can read the following instructions.
+- [ ] Only one of you can read the following instructions
-- [ ] Look at the following gif and create short spesifcation for an application that match the functionality presented.
+- [ ] Look at the following gif and create short spesifcati0on for an application that match the functionality presented.
+- [ ] Present your partner with your spesifcation (verbly) and hope he will be able to solve it.

 ---